- Assistant Coach

-With nearly 28 years of experience at the NCAA Division I level, Roccaforte has worked with some of the top coaches in the business and has recruited some of the top talent in the country.
+With more than 30 years of experience at the NCAA Division I level, Roccaforte has worked with some of the top coaches in the business and has recruited some of the top talent in the country.
 He has served under national coaches of the year in John Calipari, Perry Clark and Billy Tubbs helped develop multiple nationally ranked recruiting classes.
 Prior to USF, Roccaforte was the head coach at Lamar University for five seasons.

-Known as a relentless recruiter, Roccaforte has put together top 25 recruiting classes at USF (No. 12 being the highest), Tulane (No. 8), Memphis (No. 1) and Lamar (No. 6).
+Known as a relentless recruiter, Roccaforte has put together top 25 recruiting classes at USF (No. 12 being the highest), Tulane (No. 8), Memphis (No. 1), Lamar (No. 6) and now Virginia Tech.
 Memphis had the nation’s top-rated recruiting class in 2001.
 HoopScoop.com rated Lamar’s class in 2004, the first full recruiting class with Roccaforte on staff, among the top 10 in the country.

 According to recruiting analyst Dave Telep, Roccaforte is one of the 25 hardest-working coaches in the nation as well as one of the top 15 recruiters in the country.